 North Cornwall · TR8

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Mawgan Porth, that work is shaped by the place itself — Mawgan Porth is an AONB north coast surf village above a sandy beach, with a holiday-let-heavy housing stock and strong replacement-dwelling planning activity, with a building stock that leans toward 1950s and 1960s coastal bungalows and Victorian and Edwardian villas.
+Every Mawgan Porth project we take on begins with reading the local context — Mawgan Porth is an AONB north coast surf village above a sandy beach, with a holiday-let-heavy housing stock and strong replacement-dwelling planning activity, with a building stock that leans toward modern coastal architect builds and Victorian and Edwardian villas.

 Local context